Massive multi-alarm fire at waste facility suspends LIRR service on Long Island

 No injuries have been reported.

-But the inferno is burning right next to the main line of the LIRR, and so service is currently suspended between Mineola and Hicksville, impacting the Huntingdon/Port Jefferson and Ronkonkoma branches.
+But the inferno is burning right next to the main line of the LIRR, and so service is currently suspended between Mineola and Hicksville, impacting the Huntington/Port Jefferson and Ronkonkoma branches.

 ALSO READ | NYC subway sets date to resume 24-hour service